-Join us for this year's insightful and inspiring MWF Schools (7 & 8 May), where students learn from some of the most exciting storytelling talents in the country!
+Join us for MWF Schools Secondary Program (6 & 7 May), where students learn from some of the most exciting storytelling talents in the country!

-Across the four sessions of the day, award-winning and acclaimed authors engage students in a broad range of topics, ranging from relationships and consent, identity and poetry, fitting in and standing out, plus dystopian futures.
-Each session is directly linked to key curriculum areas and objectives.
+Across the four sessions of the day, award-winning and acclaimed authors engage students in a broad range of topics including the writing process, how to generate creative ideas, technology and representation.
+Each session is directly linked to the Victorian curriculum.

 In between sessions, students can have their books signed by their favourite authors and they can also purchase books from Readings Bookstore on the day (with a bank card only).
 We hope to see your school there!